MKAbuMattar/Live-Editor/README.md

 ### new version:
 - solving bugs when using JavaScript.
-- solving CSS change main page.
+- solving CSS change main page LOL.